Uhuru Moiloa: Career in provincial government

 Moiloa was first elected to the Gauteng Provincial Legislature in 1999.
 He chaired several of the legislature's committees and at one stage was Chairperson of Committees ("Chair of Chairs") in the legislature.
 Pursuant to the 2014 general election, he was re-elected to his legislative seat, ranked 24th on the ANC's provincial party list, and was also elected unopposed as Deputy Speaker of the Gauteng Provincial Legislature.
 In that capacity he deputised Ntombi Mekgwe.
 While in the legislature, Moiloa also rose through the ranks of the ANC's regional branch in the West Rand and then of its provincial branch in Gauteng.
 He was a member of the Gauteng ANC's Provincial Executive Committee from 2008 until 2018.

 He left the Deputy Speaker's office in March 2018, when David Makhura, the Premier of Gauteng, appointed him to the Gauteng Executive Council as Member of the Executive Council (MEC) for Local Government and Human Settlements.
 He succeeded Paul Mashatile, who had been elected to a full-time party office as ANC Treasurer-General.
 Moiloa's early tenure in the Executive Council was marked by widespread service delivery protests related to housing shortages in Gauteng.
 He was responsible for the portfolio until the 2019 general election, when he did not stand for re-election to the provincial legislature and was succeeded as MEC by Lebogang Maile, who took over the reconfigured portfolio of Human Settlements, Urban Planning, and Cooperative Governance and Traditional Affairs.
 Instead, Moiloa ran for election to a seat in the National Assembly, ranked 182nd on the ANC's national party list.
 He was not elected to a seat.

+Death

+Moiloa died from a suspected stroke at his home in Johannesburg on 29 August 2025, at the age of 66.